 Let me say right up front here: This isn't a newsletter.
 It's not a magazine, a book, or even a conference.
 It's not a static resource at all.

-Instead, it's a community of like-minded folks.
-It's the virtual equivalent of spending a couple months in Panama with the experts, soaking up every last bit of intelligence from the insiders who know the benefits, the tricks, the challenges, and the real-world solutions that really work.
+Panama Insider is the virtual equivalent of spending a couple months in Panama with the experts, soaking up every last bit of intelligence from the insiders who know the benefits, the tricks, the challenges, and the real-world solutions that really work.

-It'll help you match your personal interests and preferences with your own patch of paradise in Panama… and it'll give you solid, up-to-date, reliable details about everything from how you apply for a visa to where you can buy a custom-made dining table or organic produce or your favorite herbs and spices.
+It'll help you match your personal interests and preferences with your own patch of paradise in Panama, and it'll give you solid, up-to-date, reliable details about everything from how you apply for a visa to where you can buy a custom-made dining table or organic produce or your favorite herbs and spices.

 Plus it'll give you practical things like day-by-day trip itineraries that'll show you the best ways to explore Panama if you're doing so with an eye to living there.

-But perhaps most importantly—it "connects you" with the experts, with Jessica and Linda and your fellow readers who share an interest in Panama, and with a friendly community of expats we know already living there who can share with you their insights and advice.
+But perhaps most importantly—it "connects you" with the experts, with Jessica and Nanette and your fellow readers who share an interest in Panama, and with a friendly community of expats we know already living there who can share with you their insights and advice.

 It essentially puts you on the "inside" so you have people to turn to and you don't have to figure everything out on your own.